What is the VAT threshold and when do you need to register for VAT?

 People often refer to VAT-registered businesses as mini tax collectors.
 They charge customers VAT on top of their sales price, collect the cash and then pay it over to HM Revenue & Customs – minus any VAT they’ve incurred on their purchases.

 When to register your business for VAT

 A business must register for VAT if its taxable turnover for any consecutive 12-month period exceeds the VAT registration threshold.
-The current VAT registration threshold is £81,000 but this tends to increase every year.
+The current VAT registration threshold (from 1 April 2016) is £83,000 but this tends to increase every year.

 Another common reason why a business may be forced to register for VAT is if it takes over an existing business that is VAT-registered.
 The test is if the taxable turnover of the purchaser for the last 12 months added to the turnover of the business being purchased is over the VAT registration threshold – if the answer is yes, then the business is obliged to register.

 There is also an obligation to register if you think your business’ turnover will exceed the threshold within just 30 days, but for most businesses, this would not apply.
 There are other scenarios when VAT registration becomes compulsory, for instance if you are trading outside of the UK.

 Failure to register on time may lead to late registration penalties and/or ‘failure to notify’ penalties.
 What’s more, surcharges and interest are likely to be charged for late payment if the business has a VAT liability.
 If your business’ turnover exceeds the VAT registration threshold temporarily, you can ask HMRC for an exception from registration.